 Here is the lineup of all the ingredients ready to dive into the pool of your blender and transform cheese sauce forever.
 See the recipe card for quantity details.

-Here is a visual storyline for those who like to see what they'll be doing.
+This is the visual storyline for those who like to see what they'll be doing.
 See the recipe card for detailed instructions.

-In a high-speed blender, combine all the ingredients.
-The tapioca powder is optional but highly recommended for that thicker consistency we know and love.
+Step 2: In a high-speed blender, combine all the ingredients.
+The tapioca powder is optional but highly recommended for that thicker consistency, we know and love.

 Top Tips

-- For an ultra-smooth texture, use a high-speed blender and soak the cashews well.
-When you have soaked them long enough, they should look plump.
+- For an ultra-smooth texture, soak the cashews long enough - they should look plump.
 Visit Guide to Soaking Cashews for ways to soak your cashews quickly.

 - Adjust the heat level by tweaking the amount of cayenne pepper and the amount of chipotle pepper and adobo sauce you incorporate.